Medical tech in Hepatitis C outbreak challenges sentence

 In 2013, Kwiatkowski’s lawyers argued that a 30-year sentence would better balance the seriousness of the crimes against his mental and emotional problems and his addiction to drugs and alcohol, which they said clouded his judgment.

 Prosecutors had not yet responded to the motion.

-A message seeking comment from the U.S. attorney’s office was left Wednesday.
+“We are aware of the filing but will not be making a comment in pending matters,” said Dena Blanco, a spokeswoman for the U.S. attorney’s office.

 Hepatitis C is a viral infection that attacks the liver.
 For most people, it turns into a chronic disease.
 Kwiatkowski, who learned he had the disease in 2010, apologized to his victims at his sentencing, saying his crime was caused by an addiction to painkillers and alcohol.